 Then, once your symptoms have subsided considerably, and you’re feeling a lot more confident in your elbow (every little thing you do no longer “tweaks” it!) you gradually begin introducing the exercises.

-And, later on, when your Tennis Elbow pain is nearly or completely gone, continuing to strengthen your muscles and tendons with the exercises becomes the top priority.
+And, later on, when your Tennis Elbow pain is nearly or completely gone, continuing to strengthen your muscles and tendons becomes the top priority.

 Again, I want to be clear that exercises are important and serve an essential role…